-I am a University Graduate Fellow in the Department of Spanish, Italian and Portuguese, pursuing a Ph.D. in Language Science and Spanish.
-My research focuses on the cognitive underpinnings of bilingual language representation, processing, and production: how are two languages represented in the mind of a single speaker, and what consequences does this have for language comprehension and production?
+I am a PhD Candidate and NSF Graduate Fellow in the Department of Spanish, Italian and Portuguese, pursuing a PhD in Language Science and Spanish.
+My research focuses on the link between production and processing, and I explore this link through the incorporation of sociolinguistic and corpus-based research into psycholinguistic and lab-based experiments examining bilingual codemixing.

 News and Upcoming Events